2011 Cricket World Cup final: India

 Both of India's knockout matches were high-pressure contests.
 Australia was a strong team and the defending champions, and India had to give a very good performance to restrict Australia to 260 and then successfully chase down the target even as wickets fell regularly.
-India and their semi-final opponents, Pakistan, have historically been rivals, and there was immense public pressure on both teams with the match attended by the Prime Ministers of both countries.
+India and their semi-final opponents, Pakistan, were historical rivals, and there was immense public pressure on both teams with the match attended by the Prime Ministers of both countries.
 India batted first and ultimately defeated Pakistan by 29 runs.